Skip to content

 });

-• What it does: Accepts window size parameter (defaults to 10 messages)
+• Accepts window size parameter from frontend (defaults to 10 messages)

 • Why: Allows frontend to control how much memory to use